mpusz/wg21-papers/src/3094R3_std_basic_fixed_string.md

 As a result, the R2 version of this paper introduces this practice from the `simd` type to `size`, `length`, `max_size`, and `empty` member functions.

+## Non-member `swap`

+Typically its implementation will not differ from calling the generic `std::swap`.
+However, in some extreme cases, when we use the type with enormously long text, library implementers may choose to swap the data in chunks to save stack space.
+In such case, generic `std::swap()` could provide a different behavior than calling the member `swap()` function.

 ## User-defined literals

 In Tokyo 2024 we briefly discussed adding UDLs for this type.
 However, we decided not to do it